 NOCE has been able to partner with NOCRC to secure supplemental funding for some services.
-The biggest success has been our Academics, with autism spectrum disorder (ASD) but has expanded to support students with mental health needs, anxiety, and stress.
+The biggest success has been our Academics, Relationships, Independence, Self-Advocacy, and Emotional Health (ARISE) program.
+It serves as an instructional support and wellness hub.
+ARISE was designed to provide additional supports to students with autism spectrum disorder (ASD) but has expanded to support students with mental health needs, anxiety, and stress.
 The hub has proven beneficial to students from all NOCE programs.
 ARISE is a sensory-friendly space where students can decompress, seek guidance, and socialize with peers.
 The hub offers individual and group counseling, and small group instruction.
 Staff provide services and resources that support the educational, vocational and personal goals of students.
 The consortium has supported research efforts to better identify needs related to mental health, transition, and classroom instructional supports.